 Parents in the 21st century remember a world wherein electronic media was not ubiquitous.
 Indeed, many of us remember being told to turn off that TV and go out to play, or turn down that music!
-Their children however, face new challenges brought by social media and gaming.
-Often parents feel overwhelmed with the task of disengaging kids from the digital world.
-Over the past 10-15 years digital technology has increasingly become embedded in K-12 and university education, which leads to the question of which is better, print or digital text?
+Their children, however, face new challenges brought by social media and gaming.
+Parents often feel overwhelmed with the task of disengaging kids from the digital world.
+Over the past 10–15 years, digital technology has increasingly become embedded in K-12 and university education, which leads to the question of which is better, print or digital text?

 The better question is: “What is best for my child?”

 The research on learning outcomes when comparing digital and print text is emerging and inconclusive.
 There are numerous variables in comparative studies including grade level, type of device, teacher professional development, and student preference.
 So far there is consensus that print may be more conducive to basic reading comprehension than digital, but again, that is not always the case.
 Below are some factors to consider when weighing the benefits of print vs. digital for your child.

 Digital Media (E-books) may not be the best choice if…

 … your child is easily distracted.
 Audio and video, hyperlinks, and ads draw attention from the text itself and hinder comprehension.
 Your child will also face the temptation of checking social media, gaming, etc., when boredom strikes or material is difficult.
 (Note: E-readers such as a Nook or Kindle cut down on that significantly because the outside options aren’t available as they would be on a tablet or phone. )

 … the glare and flicker of a screen contributes to eye fatigue and headaches.